yasmeenokh/basic-express-server/README.md

 create .env file with PORT variable
 ## Test
 Run the command npm test to test and verify the server and the middleware are working.
-Run the command npm run lint for testing lint.
+Run the command npm run test for testing .
 ## Run
 Start the server using nodemon
 Visit http://localhost:PORT at the PORT number you've assigned in your .env